 Suboxone is a combination drug for patients who have become addicts of narcotic (opioid) pain medications.
 They include heroin, morphine, and codeine.
 It contains two drug molecules; Buprenorphine and Naloxone.

 Using this drug, it’s possible to prevent or even eliminate withdrawal symptoms that occur when people become addicts to narcotics.
 Of course, like any other medication, Suboxone has its own share of undesirable effects.
-Above all, you should learning about the side effects of Suboxone.
+Above all, one should learing about the side effects of Suboxone.
 As a result, it may help to minimize the risk or avoid complications that may occur during the therapy.

-Side effects of a medication are undesirable effects that occur while you are taking it.
-In some cases, the side effects may linger even after you have discontinued the therapy.
-You can categorize the side effects of Suboxone into Major, Minor, and Long-term.
-This is for the ease of recognition and help you gauge the severity.
+Side effects of a medication are undesirable effects that occur while user is taking it.
+In some cases, the side effects may linger even after the patient has discontinued the therapy.
+One can categorize the side effects of Suboxone into Major, Minor, and Long-term.
+This is for the ease of recognition and help one gauge the severity.

 These unintended signs and symptoms associated with the use of Suboxone warrant an immediate medical attention.
 Unfortunately, failure to do so may result in serious complications.
 Here is a list of the major side effects of Suboxone:

 - A cough or changes in voice such as hoarseness